About an hour’s drive from Fethiye, just west of Dalaman Airport and east of Marmaris, sits one of our favourite little towns, Dalyan.

 Dalyan Rock Tombs & Kaunos

-Unlike Fethiye’s Lycian rock tombs, you can’t currently enter the site so you’ll need to admire from the road below.
+Unlike Fethiye’s Lycian rock tombs, you can’t currently enter the site.
+You’ll need to admire from the road below.

 Day Trips From Dalyan

-If you’re in Dalyan in the cooler months, it’s possible to hike to Ekincik.
+If you’re in Dalyan in the cooler months, it’s also possible to hike to Ekincik.

 If markets are not your thing, Köyceğiz town is still very much worth a visit when you’re in Dalyan.

 A leisurely lunch by the lake is a must when we’re there.

 Get there in the morning so you can witness the lake at its mirror-like best.